Webhook Integration

 • Webhook URL: The full URL of your endpoint (must be publicly accessible)

-• Data Format: Choose JSON (recommended), XML, or Form
+• Data Format: Choose from JSON (recommended), XML, Form, or HubSpot Forms API

 • HTTP Headers (Optional): Add authentication or custom headers